-9.2.29 In the first three years of the plan period (2011 - 2014) a total of 154 homes were completed in the Witney sub-area.
-As of 1st February 2015, a further 1,567 homes are already committed through the planning process.
-The largest of these sites is West Witney (north Curbridge) which was allocated as a reserve site in the adopted Local Plan and will deliver 1,000 new homes plus 10 hectares of new employment land.
+9.2.29 In the first six years of the plan period (2011 - 2017) a total of 600 homes were completed in the Witney sub-area.
+As of 1st April 2017, a further 1,886 homes are already committed through the planning process40.
+This includes 1,772 homes on larger sites (i.e. 10 or more units) and 114 homes on smaller sites (i.e. less than 10 units).
+The largest committed site is the proposed West Witney (north Curbridge)

+40 i.e. already benefit from planning permission or a resolution to grant planning permission subject to a legal agreement urban extension which was allocated as a reserve site in the adopted Local Plan.
+The outline consent envisages the provision of 1,000 new homes plus 10 hectares of new employment land although it is possible that through detailed planning applications the number of new homes could increase to around 1,100.